hagarmorad/GeneralPipelinesNew/README.md

 This flag enables to run a mini version of the pipeline by inserting alignment file as an input . \
 The results are the parsed gb file and the mutations report. \
  `python3 main.py -i /input/path -r path/to/ref.fa -gb path/to/file.gb --mutation_table --mini`

+#### -v|--vcf (optional)
+Generate a variant calling file using gatk4. \
+This step fill the identity column in QC/report.csv file by counting the mutations in the vcf.

 #### --flu (optional)
-run the pipeline for influenza viruses. \
+Run the pipeline for influenza viruses. \
 The reference should contain the virus segments seperated by fasta headers. \
  `python3 main.py  -r path/to/influenza_ref.fa -i path/to/fastq/location --flu `

 #### --polio (optional)
-run the pipeline for polio virus. \
+Run the pipeline for polio virus. \
 The reference should contain the 3 Sabins seperated by fasta headers. \
  `python3 main.py  -r path/to/polio_refs.fa -i path/to/fastq/location --polio `

 #### --de_novo (optional)
-run de-novo analysis in addition to the regular pipeline. \
+Run de-novo analysis in addition to the regular pipeline. \
 The reference should be a Blast Database.
 The pipeline will choose a reference by the best match after using Blast.
 The output will be seperated to contig based and fastq based analysis. \
  `python3 main.py  -r path/to/blast_database.fa -i path/to/fastq/location --de_novo ` \